FreeYourStream/freedeck-pico/README.md

 ### It is still considered unstable.
 Be brave and help me testing it :)

+## PCB will be released soon.
+Beta Gerber-files are available on discord :)

 # Installation

 Download the compiled firmware or compile it yourself (if you need to make changes to the settings)